 Need recipe ideas?
 Visit our recipe page!

-(To view a photo of each item, simply click on its name in the table below.)
 Our picking schedule page is a Google Drive document.
 Some businesses block access to Google drive so you may need to view from home or on your smart phone or tablet.

 Apples contain no dietary fat